The Geometry of Representational Failures in Vision Language Models: Representation Extraction and Validation

 To validate whether our extracted concept vectors correspond to functionally relevant internal directions rather than mere correlational artifacts, we assess their ability to causally steer the model's perception in a zero-shot setting.

 \spara{Experimental Setup.} We generate concept vectors for 6 colors (red, green, blue, yellow, orange, purple) using the methodologies described in Section~\ref{sub:cv_distill}.
-For \textit{Supervised Discrimination} (Probe-based), we train probes on a synthetic dataset of multi-object scenes containing various colored shapes (\cref{fig:img_probe}).
-For \textit{Geometric Distillation} (Centroid-based), we extract vectors from synthetic images containing a single colored shape in varying positions (\cref{fig:img_centroid}).
+For the probe-based method, we train probes on a synthetic dataset of multi-object scenes containing various colored shapes (\cref{fig:img_probe}).
+For the centroid-based method, we extract vectors from synthetic images containing a single colored shape in varying positions (\cref{fig:img_centroid}).
 All synthetic images are $448 \times 448$ pixels, mapping to a sequence of $L=256$ token embeddings in all three models.

 \spara{Qualitative Validation.} While these vectors are derived from controlled synthetic environments, we first verify their transferability to natural images.
 Figure \ref{fig:steering} demonstrates a qualitative success: by injecting the ``blue'' concept vector and subtracting ``red'', we force Qwen to perceive a red rose as blue while maintaining textual fluency and topical pertinence.